Table of Contents

 Building with native tools gives you maximum control over every detail of the implementation.
 An enterprise writeback engine trades that control for speed, which is the right call when planning is the workload but the wrong call when the use case doesn’t fit a planning framework.
 For organizations whose writeback needs are purely CRUD or annotation-focused, this option overshoots.

-| Power Apps + Automate | Translytical Task Flows | Enterprise Writeback Engine |
+| Quick Write-back Table | Power Apps + Automate | Translytical Task Flows | Enterprise Write-back Engine | |

-Best for | Light CRUD across Power Platform | Record-level updates, annotations, API automation | Enterprise planning, consolidation, concurrent users |
+| Best for | Prototypes and small, simple inputs | Light CRUD across Power Platform | Record-level updates, annotations, API automation | Enterprise planning, consolidation, concurrent users |

-Microsoft ecosystem fit | First-party Microsoft | First-party Microsoft | Embedded in Power BI, Excel, and Fabric |
+| Microsoft ecosystem fit | Direct to Fabric SQL or warehouse | First-party Microsoft | First-party Microsoft | Embedded in Power BI, Excel, and Fabric |

-Pre-built finance logic | None | None | P&L, balance sheet, cash flow, workforce, consolidation, and more |
+| Pre-built finance logic | None | None | None | P&L, balance sheet, cash flow, workforce, consolidation, and more |

-Concurrent users at scale | Limited | Per-request, not bulk concurrent | Designed for thousands |
+| Concurrent users at scale | Single user or small teams | Limited | Per-request, not bulk concurrent | Designed for thousands |

-Time to first production use case | Weeks to months | Days to weeks per use case | Hours to weeks |
+| Time to first production use case | Hours | Weeks to months | Days to weeks per use case | Hours to weeks |

-Custom development needed | Moderate (forms + flows) | Yes (Python UDFs per use case) | Minimal |
+| Custom development needed | Minimal (table setup only) | Moderate (forms + flows) | Yes (Python UDFs per use case) | Minimal |

-Excel-native planning | Through Power BI export only | Not supported | Native Excel Add-in with real-time writeback |
+| Excel-native planning | Not supported | Through Power BI export only | Not supported | Native Excel Add-in with real-time writeback |

-How Acterys Delivers Enterprise Writeback on Fabric
+How Acterys Delivers Enterprise Write-back on Fabric

-For data leaders evaluating the enterprise writeback category, Acterys runs as the planning application layer inside Microsoft Fabric.
+For data leaders evaluating the enterprise write-back category, Acterys runs as the planning application layer inside Microsoft Fabric.
 Identity flows through Entra ID, governance through Purview, and data lives in OneLake.
 Acterys adds the planning engine, the workflows, and the Power BI visuals that turn Fabric from a data platform into a planning platform.

 Concurrent Users at Scale